Selective serotonin reuptake inhibitor: Sexual dysfunction

 SSRIs can cause various types of sexual dysfunction such as anorgasmia, erectile dysfunction, diminished libido, genital numbness, and sexual anhedonia (pleasureless orgasm).
 Sexual problems are common with SSRIs.
-While initial trials showed side effects in 5-15% of users (based on spontaneous reporting by users), later studies (based on asking patients directly) have shown side effect rates from 36% to 98%.
-Poor sexual function is also one of the most common reasons people stop the medication.
+Poor sexual function is one of the most common reasons people stop the medication.

-In some cases, symptoms of sexual dysfunction may persist after discontinuation of SSRIs.
-This combination of symptoms is sometimes referred to as Post-SSRI Sexual Dysfunction (PSSD).
-On the 11th of June 2019 the Pharmacovigilance Risk Assessment Committee of the European Medicines Agency concluded that a possible relationship exists between SSRI use and persistent sexual dysfunction after cessation of use.
-The committee concluded that a warning should be added to the label of SSRIs and SNRIs regarding this possible risk.

 The mechanism by which SSRIs may cause sexual side effects is not well understood as of 2021.
 The range of possible mechanisms includes (1) nonspecific neurological effects (e.g., sedation) that globally impair behavior including sexual function; (2) specific effects on brain systems mediating sexual function; (3) specific effects on peripheral tissues and organs, such as the penis, that mediate sexual function; and (4) direct or indirect effects on hormones mediating sexual function.
 Management strategies include: for erectile dysfunction the addition of a PDE5 inhibitor such as sildenafil; for decreased libido, possibly adding or switching to bupropion; and for overall sexual dysfunction, switching to nefazodone.
+Buspirone is sometimes used off-label to reduce sexual dysfunction associated with the use of SSRIs.

-A number of non-SSRI drugs are not associated with sexual side effects (such as bupropion, mirtazapine, tianeptine, agomelatine, tranylcypromine and moclobemide).
+A number of non-SSRI drugs are not associated with sexual side effects (such as bupropion, mirtazapine, tianeptine, agomelatine, tranylcypromine, and moclobemide).

 Several studies have suggested that SSRIs may adversely affect semen quality.

-While trazodone (an antidepressant with alpha adrenergic receptor blockade) is a notorious cause of priapism, cases of priapism have also been reported with certain SSRIs (e.g. fluoxetine, citalopram).
+While trazodone (an antidepressant with alpha adrenergic receptor blockade) is a notorious cause of priapism, cases of priapism have also been reported with certain SSRIs (e.g., fluoxetine, citalopram).